GuyTito/guytito/README.md

 ### :man_technologist: &nbsp;About Me :

-I am a Frontend Developer from Ghana.
+I am a Frontend Developer.

 - 🔭 I like to solve problems and make life easier.👍
 - 🌱 I enjoy building responsive web projects from modern designs.